Imperial Eunuchs 宦 huàn

-There has been a very long history of eunuchs in China; the last Imperial eunuch died as late as 1996.
-Originally castration was carried out as a punishment as in the famous case of the great historian Sima Qian in 96BCE; indeed eunuchs became influential at court as long ago as the Qin dynasty.
+There has been a very long history of eunuchs in China indeed eunuchs became influential at court as long ago as the Qin dynasty over two thousand years.
+Originally castration was carried out as a punishment as in the famous case of the great historian Sima Qian in 96BCE.
 Eunuchs could not father children they were trusted servants compared to the relatives of the Emperor and Empress who often conspired to elevate their children to positions of power.
 Because an Emperor had to marry outside his family the Empress's power lasted only as long as her husband the Emperor.
-This abrupt end to a family's prestige led to many brutal conflicts.
+This abrupt end to a family's pre-eminence led to many brutal conflicts.
 In the Han dynasty the more impartial power of eunuchs counter-weighted the palace struggles between the family of the Empress and the family of the bride of the young heir apparent.

 The power of eunuchs continued to grow during the Han dynasty, they were appointed to high administrative positions and controlled all Imperial appointments.
 As they attended the Emperor from his birth and the Emperor rarely left the palace they were the only means to reach the Emperor.
 It was the tight control of access that gave them an immense source of income; a bribe of gold to the appropriate officials was needed to gain the Emperor's ear.
-They were seen as the Emperor's personal servants and often at odds with the scholars and nobles who sought an audience with the Emperor.
+They received only a basic subsistence salary but also took a portion of all the goods passing through their often sticky hands.
+They were seen as the Emperor's personal servants and often at odds with the officials and nobles who sought an audience with the Emperor.
+Not only the Emperor had the use of eunuchs, senior members of the Imperial family would also have a smaller number of such servants.
 At times the eunuchs formed a secret police force, spying on potential threats to the throne and also threats to their own power.
 Although unable to father children, they were allowed to adopt, and this became a powerful form of patronage.
+Rich eunuchs would buy a house outside the palace in Beijing that they could use as long as they were back in the Forbidden City by sunset.
 The attraction of becoming a eunuch was the potential great wealth that could be attained, for example Liu Jin ➚ after only 4 years in office had accumulated 15 million pounds of gold in 1510CE.
 The admiral and explorer Zheng He is perhaps the most famous and best regarded eunuch (he was also a Muslim).

 One of the most powerful eunuchs was Wang Zhen ➚ (d.1449) who effectively ruled the Empire during the regency of Ming Emperor Zhengtong ➚ and it was he that led the disastrous northern campaign to subjugate Mongolia.
 The eunuch Wei Zhongxian ➚ (1568-1627) is considered the most notorious, the most powerful and villainous.
 He grew to have a power rivaling the emperor and was expected to found his own dynasty by the adoption of his nephew into the imperial family.
-It was the weak Ming Emperor Tianqi ➚ who gave him such power; choosing to spend his time on carpentry instead of administering.
-It is Wei who is chiefly blamed for the final collapse of the illustrious Ming dynasty.
+It was the weak Ming Emperor Tianqi ➚ who gave him such power; choosing to spend his time on carpentry instead of administration.
+Wei often takes the blame for the final collapse of the illustrious Ming dynasty.

 In the following Qing dynasty the great Emperor Kangxi reduced the number of eunuchs to 800 and curtailed their power - he no longer used them to reply to petitions destined for the Emperor - he replied himself.
 Dowager Empress Cixi despaired about the power of eunuchs calling them ‘rats and foxes’; ‘fawning sycophants’ and ‘artful minions’.
 The eunuchs and the Imperial administration then became so powerful that they blocked all attempts at reform that would jeopardize their influence and income.
 During the late Qing dynasty their numbers had gone into decline and the Last Emperor Puyi had less than 1,000 eunuchs in attendance.
 The last eunuch Sun Yaoting ➚ [1902-1996] was castrated a year after the foundation of the Republic so never saw the power and prosperity of the Imperial court.